JoseMMorales/CV-Online-Responsive/README.md

 ### **Description**

-This is the result of 5 days coding training following up steps and adding my own research to solve the challenge.
-The final achievement was giving same look as presented by instructor initially using HTML, CSS and Javascript.
-Being responsive and easy to interact with.
+CV Online project is a template for people to use it.
+This is a simple model of CV where clear information and attractive layout is a great combination for you to present in any job opportunity.
+It's been built with HTML5 and CSS3, being responsive to any device using Flexbox and Media Queries.

 ### **User Stories**
 ```
 As a user,
-I would like know about features of the candidate who present the resume.
+I would like to know about features of the candidate who presented the resume.
 So I want to read experiences, skills and studies.

 As a user,
-I want to see an attractive and professional layout with clear information.
+I want to see a professional layout with clear information.
 So that encourages me to read all key points in the CV.

 As a user,